A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 Pinga is one of the most controversial Cuban slang words on my list.
 And oh my, I have got so many comments from Cuban and Cuban Americans for putting this word on this list!

-In Cuban slang, pinga is a multifunctional word that can be used to express both excitement and positive feelings and negative feelings.
-It all depends on how it is conjugated and the situation the word is used.
+The word pinga in Cuban Spanish is used to express positive feelings and negative feelings!
+It all depends on how the word pinga is conjugated and the situation the word is used in.

 These are just some examples of the many uses of pinga as a slang word in Cuba.